NY LLC Law: Everything You Need to Know

 For additional resources and legalities regarding New York LLCs, you can get more information at the New York State Legislature website.

 If you need help forming your NY LLC, or if you want to learn more about NY LLC laws, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.